Reshma (singer)

 Born in Rajasthan, India in a nomadic Banjara household in 1947, her family relocated to Karachi after the Partition of India.
 Discovered by a local producer at the age of twelve while singing at the shrine of Lal Shahbaz Qalandar in Sehwan, Sindh, Reshma went on to record various folk songs for such labels as the Pakistan Radio.
 Her first project with the company "Laal Meri" was an instant hit and she was catapulted to fame with several television appearances in the 1960s.

 Reshma went on to record songs for both the Pakistani and Indian film industry.
 Some of her most memorable songs include "Laal Meri", "Hai O Rabba Nahion Lagda Dil Mera", "Ankhiyan Nu Rehen De" and "Lambi Judai" among others.
 She died on 3 November 2013 in Lahore, Pakistan, after suffering from throat cancer for several years.

 Early life

-Reshma was born in the village of Loha, Ratangarh tehsil of Churu district, near Bikaner, Rajasthan around 1947.
+Reshma was born in the village of Loha, Ratangarh, Churu near Bikaner, Rajasthan around 1947.
 Her father, Haji Muhammad Mushtaq, was a camel and horse trader from Malashi.
 She belonged to a tribe which had converted to Islam.
 Her tribe migrated to Karachi shortly after the Partition of India, when she was just one month old.